OctopusDeploy/docs/docs/support/send-a-secret-to-octopus.md

 ---
 title: Send a secret to Octopus
-description: How to send sensitive information to Octopus.
+description: How to send sensitive information to Octopus support.
 position: 16
 ---

-Sometimes you may need to send sensitive information to Octopus, such as a master key.
+Sometimes you may need to send sensitive information to Octopus support, such as a master key.
 In order to do so, place your secret in the following PowerShell script and it will encrypt it for Octopus eyes only.

 ```powershell